 Entering the league as an undrafted free agent, Austin played 129 games (70 starts) over 10 seasons for Dallas, Cleveland and Philadelphia.
 A two-time Pro Bowl wide receiver, Austin finished his career with 361 receptions for 5,273 yards, both top 25 totals in NFL history for an undrafted free agent.

 A native of Garfield, NJ, Austin finished his career at Monmouth as the school's all-time leader in receptions (150), receiving yards (2,867) and touchdown receptions (33).
+He is one of seven Hawks alumni to play in the NFL and the school's only Pro Bowler.

 Austin and his wife, Stacy, have three children, Maven, Ava and Miles IV.
 He started the Austin Family Foundation with a mission to support and promote youth programming in lower income areas with the focus on character development and community involvement.